In fly fishing, there are a few bad days, some good days, and some occasional great days. Saturday was a great day.

 Mid-morning, I headed to UpCountry for a clinic with George Daniel.
 I don’t think I ever met someone so accomplished who also is so humble.
 He was fantastic!

 We covered some topics and were able to ask a lot of questions, given that the group was limited to six people.
 After an hour of class time, we suited up and headed to the river, where he gave us some pointers and spent time with each one of us on our technique.

 I learned a ton.
 Honestly, the clinic was a bargain, given the five hours that we spent with George.
 His truck also has some cool stickers on it.

 At some soft and shallow water, I “floated the sighter.”
-It is a great way to fish light flies and approach the fish with stealth.
+It is a great way to fish light flies and approach the trout with stealth.
 An all-mono Euro leader doesn’t slap down the way fly line does at times.
 Moreover, it was exhilarating to see the sighter dart forward to indicate a take.